Workday Academic Progress Report (APR)

 Users will utilize Workday’s Academic Progress Report (APR) to review academic progress towards degree requirements.
 Workday’s APR also includes an academic planning tool that allows direct registration from the saved plan.

-Beginning in January 2027, academic progress will be reviewed in Workday in preparation for the March 2027 registration period for the Fall 2027 and Winter 2028 semesters.
+Beginning in January 2027, academic progress may be reviewed in Workday.
+Students will use Workday beginning in March 2027 to register for the Fall 2027 and Winter 2028 semesters.

 Who Will Be Impacted?